 - Many victims of sexual assault or trauma find gynecological exams very triggering.
 If this applies to you, tell your health care provider in advance, so they’ll understand what you’re dealing with.
 Take as much time as you need, remember to breathe, and do whatever you must to feel safe — including bringing a friend or family member.

-Having the right person perform your Pap test is paramount.
-Independence Blue Cross members can use our Provider Finder tool at ibx.com/providerfinder to locate a health care provider who meets all their criteria — speaks their language, reflects their gender preference, etc.
+Having the right person perform your Pap test is really important to help you feel comfortable.
+Independence Blue Cross members can use our Find a Provider tool at ibx.com/providerfinder to locate a health care provider who meets all their criteria — speaks their language, reflects their gender preference, etc.

 Thank you for letting me talk to you about something this personal.
 Now, go schedule that appointment, okay?